 Alberta Barker, Commission Chair, Lafayette

 Alberta Barker graduated summa cum laude from Indiana Wesleyan University with a Bachelor of Science Degree in Business Administration.
 She is also a graduate of the University of Wisconsin ABA National Trust School and Cannon Trust School, earning the designation of Certified Trust and Financial Advisor.
 Barker is heavily invested in her community through endeavors with the Art Museum of Greater Lafayette; Art Museum of Greater Lafayette Foundation Board; Lafayette Symphony Orchestra Foundation; Estate Planning Council; and Ivy Tech Regional Development Committee.
-She is currently Vice President and Personal Trust Administrator to 1st Source Bank’s Lafayette Wealth Advisory Services.
+She is currently retired from 1st Source Bank’s Lafayette Wealth Advisory Services.

 Anne Penny Valentine, Vice-Chair, Carmel